zeropingheroes/lanager/README.md

 	3. `CREATE DATABASE lanager;`
 	4. `quit;`

-5. Get the latest version from the project repository:
+6. Get the latest version from the project repository:

-	`sudo git pull origin`
+	`git pull origin`

-6. Install / update dependencies:
+7. Install / update dependencies:

-	`sudo composer update`
+	`composer install`

-7. Manually set your config options from the backed up files (see steps 10 and 11 from the Install guide)
+8. Manually set your config options from the backed up files

-8. Re-allow full read and write access on the app's storage directory:
+9. Re-allow full read and write access on the app's storage directory:

-	`sudo chmod -R 777 /var/www/lanager/app/storage`
+	`chmod -R 777 /var/www/lanager/app/storage`

+10. Change the owner of the project files and folders to `www-data`:

+    `chown -R www-data:www-data /var/www/lanager`

-8. Re-run the installation command:
+11. Re-run the installation command:

-	`sudo php artisan lanager:install`
+	`php artisan lanager:install`

 Be warned that config file and database structure may have changed between versions so pay attention when copying data from backups from old versions.